long2ice/meilisync/README.md

 ❯ meilisync refresh -t test
 ```

+Before refresh, you need stop the sync process first to avoid data inconsistency.

 ### Check sync

-Check whether the data in the database is consistent with the data in Meilisearch:
+Check whether the data count in the database is consistent with the data in Meilisearch:

 ```shell
 ❯ meilisync check -t test